kyaiooiayk/Ipython/README.md

 - To launch Jupyter type: `jupyter notebook`
 ***

-## How to create a virtual environment with conda
-- If you have just created your new virtual environment: `pip install jupyter`
-- See which conda you are using (meaning it shows the path of the executable being called): `which conda`
-- Create a virtual environment using conda specific command: `conda create –-name my_env_name python=3.7` (check for the last stable Python realease [here](https://www.python.org/downloads/macos/))
-- Activate the virtual environment: `conda activate my_env_name`
-- How to visualise all the env available: `conda env list`
-- Install any package you like via these two options: `conda install package_name` or `pip package_name`
-- How to delete a virtual env: `conda env remove --name=my_env_name`
-***

 ## How to activate a specific env within your jupyter notebook
 - All command lines were taken form this [Ref#1](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084) and [Ref#2](https://janakiev.com/blog/jupyter-virtual-envs/)
 - Let us assume we have a number of different virtual environments in our machine and we’d like to remind ourself what these are.
 Type on the console: `conda env list` and hopefully more than one virt env will be shown.
 Now let us assume I'd like to use one of them in my Jupyter notebook.